sudonull1/Crack-Segmentation/README.md

 # Crack-Segmentation
-This repository contains codes and dataset for Crack Segmentation submitted under NTU-India Connect Project
+This ongoing project is part of NTU-India Connect Project Supervised by Prof. Tiong, Lee Kong, Robert.